i-am-shodan/USBArmyKnife/README.md

 1. When the upload has finished successfully, remove the dongle and insert the micro SD card

+### Updating the codebase to the latest version

+If you want to update an existing install you need to:
+1. Use `git pull` to grab the latest changes to this repository
+1. Run `git submodule update --recursive` to make sure all the submodules are up to date
+1. Click 'Full Clean' in the PlatformIO build menu.
+At this point all your code and dependencies will be up to date and you can continue with the build steps above.

 ### Usage

 1. Connect the USB dongle to your computer.